vmware/vic/doc/user_doc/vic_installation/plugin_vcsa_no_web.md

-# Install the vSphere Integrated Containers Plug-In on a vCenter Server Appliance Without Access to a Web Server #
+# Install the vSphere Integrated Containers Engine Plug-In on a vCenter Server Appliance Without Access to a Web Server #

-If you are running the vCenter Server Appliance and you do not have access to a Web server, you can manually install the vSphere Web Client plug-in for vSphere Integrated Containers.
+If you are running the vCenter Server Appliance and you do not have access to a Web server, you can manually install the vSphere Web Client plug-in for vSphere Integrated Containers Engine.

 **Prerequisites**